 The Purdue Adult Student Network is a student organization that strives to connect adult nontraditional students to Purdue and other students.

 Membership to Alpha Sigma Lambda is by invitation only.
-Invitations to join ASL are extended to qualified students during the spring semester.
+Invitations to join ASL are extended to qualified students early in the spring semester.